 Mount Street, London—home to Scottish fashion designer Christopher Kane's first store.
 Formerly a day spa and beauticians, this cavernous corner building in Mayfair was, when I visited a year before it opened, a maze of tiny rooms and twisting corridors from which the light gradually withdrew.
 Remnants exfoliated from the building's past life surrounded me.

-A year later, at the hands of the John Pawson office, the store had been completely transformed.
+A year later, the store had been completely transformed.
 Natural light, now nurtured, illuminated the store, allowing the space to breathe.
 A glowing totem light piece, hung full height between the two floors of the store, was made even more impressive by the staircase that spiralled around it.

 St Paul's Perspectives